BlenderCN-Org/earlyman/README.md

 into your group, and of course you want the spear.
 You're not sure what to do with the old man.
 You could use him to carry things, or as bait for a wild animal, he doesn't need to eat much.. but his culture influence is strong, and if he stays around the woman will be slower to gain your culture.
 So you can either execute him, or just leave him alone in the wild.
-You are feeling generous so you just leave him alone in the wild unconcious.
+You leave him alone in the wild unconcious.
 He'll probably be dead by nightfall anyway.

 The woman is still unconcious so you add her to your burden, and move on.
 You notice your strength level is modified temporarily by your wound.
 You also see you gained some combat experience, boosting your Agility.